A boom, a whoosh of air and then terror on Flight 1380

 There was a loud boom, and the plane started shaking violently.
 Air whooshed through the cabin, and snow-like debris floated down the aisle as oxygen masks dropped from the ceiling.
 Some passengers wondered if they would ever hug their children again.
 At least one bought in-flight Wi-Fi as the jet descended so he could say goodbye to his loved ones.

-A blown engine on a Southwest Airlines jet Tuesday hurled shrapnel at the aircraft and led to the death of a passenger who was nearly sucked out a broken window.
+A blown engine on a Southwest Airlines jet Tuesday hurled shrapnel at the aircraft and led to the death of a passenger who was nearly blown out of a broken window of the Boeing 737.

-The terrifying chain of events on Flight 1380 brought out acts of bravery among the 149 passengers and crew members and drew across-the-board praise for the cool-headed pilot who safely guided the crippled Boeing 737 to an emergency landing in Philadelphia.
+The terrifying chain of events on Flight 1380 brought out acts of bravery among the 149 passengers and crew members and drew across-the-board praise for the cool-headed pilot who safely guided the crippled jet to an emergency landing in Philadelphia during the 22-minute crisis.

 Alfred Tumlinson was traveling with his wife back to Corpus Christi, Texas, after attending a Texas Farm Bureau gala in New York City.
 About 30 minutes after the flight took off from La Guardia Airport, they heard a boom at about 32,000 feet over Pennsylvania, and the plane started descending.

-"It felt like the plane was freefalling. ...
-Of course, everyone is like freaking out, everybody is crying.
-It was the scariest experience," Martinez told CBS News.

-Air rushed through the suddenly depressurized cabin, and "all this debris is flying in your face, down to the aisle of the plane, into the back of the plane," Tumlinson said.
+Air rushed through the rapidly depressurized cabin, and "all this debris is flying in your face, down to the aisle of the plane, into the back of the plane," Tumlinson said.

 A man in a cowboy hat, rancher Tim McGinty of Hillsboro, Texas, tore his mask off and struggled to pull the woman in.
 Andrew Needum, a firefighter from Celina, Texas, came to help, and the two of them managed to drag her back inside.

-"It seemed like two minutes and it seemed like two hours," McGinty, told KXAS-TV after arriving in Dallas, a bandage on an arm scraped while trying to save the woman.
+"It seemed like two minutes and it seemed like two hours," McGinty told reporters, a bandage on an arm he scraped while trying to save the woman.

 McGinty's wife, Kristin McGinty, who was also on board, later told USA Today: "Some heroes wear capes, but mine wears a cowboy hat."